Skip to main content

 Conclusion

 Orq.ai’s AI Gateway provides a unified, scalable, and production-ready solution for building reliable AI applications.
-By routing through a single API endpoint, you gain:
+By routing through a single API endpoint, the application gains:

 1. Unified access: Connect to multiple AI providers (OpenAI, Anthropic, AWS) through one API

-2. High availability: Automatic fallbacks and retries ensure your application stays online
+2. High availability: Automatic fallbacks and retries ensure the application stays online

 3. Cost efficiency: Response caching reduces API costs and latency

-6. Flexible deployment: Cloud, on-premises, or edge options to meet your needs
+6. Flexible deployment: Cloud, on-premises, or edge options to meet deployment needs